StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateSphere.md

 description: Generates a sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
 UV coordinates are taken from the initial unspherified cube.
 ---
 # [Mesh]({{site.url}}/Pages/Reference/Mesh.html).GenerateSphere

 <div class='signature' markdown='1'>
 static [Mesh]({{site.url}}/Pages/Reference/Mesh.html) GenerateSphere(float diameter, int subdivisions)
 </div>
-Generates a sphere mesh, pre-sized to the given diameter, created by sphereifying a subdivided cube!
-UV coordinates are taken from the initial unspherified cube.

 |  |  |
 |--|--|